 Education Center - Sources of Nutrients

 There are a number of sources of nutrients that enter our waterway from both urban and rural settings.
-These include stormwater runoff from urban settings, domestic wastewater, agricultural operations, industrial operations, and more.
+These include stormwater runoff from urban settings, domestic wastewater, agricultural operations, industrial operations and other sources.
 Learn more about some of these sources in the materials below.

 Each person generates about 100 gallons of domestic wastewater each day.
 This wastewater must be managed to protect public health, water quality, recreation, fish and wildlife, and the aesthetic appeal of our waterways.

 The majority of the state's domestic wastewater is treated by larger centralized treatment facilities, which are the regulatory responsibility of the Department of Environmental Protection's (DEP) Wastewater Management Program.
 DEP's Onsite Sewage Program has responsibility for regulating OSTDS, which treat approximately 30 percent of our state's domestic wastewater.

 There are about 2,000 permitted domestic wastewater facilities regulated by DEP, with a total treatment capacity of over 2.7 billion gallons per day.